hsukenooi/iterative-website/_posts/2021-02-25-iterative-winter-21-announcement.markdown

 ### Why We're Excited

 While most of the US, Europe, Asia have digitalized travel, that's not the case for Bangladesh.
 A lot of what we take for granted with booking flights, hotels, etc online simply doesn't exist or is still very inconvenient there.
 What makes it worse is using global platforms is impractical because there are limitations to how much foreign currency Bangladeshis can use per year.
 GoZayaan is rapidly changing this and we think has the potential to capture the roughly $9B travel market in Bangladesh.

-### Stage

-GoZayaan is already at $3M ARR in GMV growing at 30% MoM after recovering from the COVID pause.
-Their domestic travel and hotels business is recovering much more rapidly then international and is where we think the main opportunity lies.
-With a $3.67 CAC and $17.25 LTV per customer we think there's a ton of room for GoZayaan to lay on the rocket fuel to capture this market.

 ### Founders